yasiryagi/helpdesk/roles/content-curator-lead/README.md

 (2) Check the details of the mint using the following query: `minting -> mints`.

 #### Replenishing The Mint
 It will sometimes be necessary to replenish the Content Working Group Mint.
-This can be done through a `Set Working Group Mint Capacity` proposal [here](https://testnet.joystream.org/#/proposals/new) which must be approved by the council in order to take effect.
-For this reason it is best to discuss these sorts of proposals with the council before making them.
+This can be done through a `Set Working Group Mint Capacity` proposal [here](https://testnet.joystream.org/#/proposals/new) which must be approved by the Council in order to take effect.
+For this reason it is best to discuss these sorts of proposals with the Council before making them.

 ---